Overview

 Outcomes & Metrics

-Empowerment End-users can now build dashboards from scratch without engineering; CE workload has fallen significantly.
+Independence End users now build dashboards from scratch without engineering.
+CE workload has fallen significantly.

 Efficiency Time to build or update dashboards reduced from ~20 hours to ~1 hour.